tjj9020/kinable/PROJECT_PLAN.md

         *   Unit test the authorizer handler, mocking `IAuthProvider`.
         *   Update the "Hello World" API Gateway endpoint (from Step 0.2) to use this Lambda Authorizer.
         *   Grant the authorizer Lambda appropriate permissions if it needs to fetch JWKS URI dynamically (prefer passing User Pool ID/Region as env vars).
+    *   **Multi-Region Consideration**:
+        *   The `LambdaAuthorizerFunction` and its `CognitoAuthProvider` instance are inherently regional, operating against the Cognito User Pool deployed in the same region.
+Configuration (User Pool ID, Client ID) must be supplied via environment variables derived from regional stack outputs (CloudFormation `!Ref` or `!GetAtt`).
     *   **Definition of Done**: API Gateway endpoint is protected.
 Valid JWTs grant access; invalid/missing JWTs are denied. `IAuthProvider` and its implementation are unit tested.
 Authorizer handler is unit tested.
     *   **Commit Point**: After authorizer implementation, testing, and integration with API Gateway.